-1 11 banks have given notice of termination of its agreements with Eika Gruppen.
+1 10 banks have given notice of termination of its agreements with Eika Gruppen.
 These banks in total own 12.1% of the shares in Eika Gruppen.
-The 11 alliance banks will leave the alliance when their agreements terminate on 31 December 2021.
-Work is under way to clarify collaboration and deliveries during the period of notice as well as opportunities for possible commercial collaboration after their exit from the Eika Alliance.
+The 10 alliance banks will leave the alliance when their agreements terminate on 31 December 2021.
 These banks have transferred 15.8% of the portfolio in Eika Boligkreditt.
-Eika Boligkreditt has given notice of termination of distribution agreement with effect from January 1st 2022.
+Eika Boligkreditt have given notice of termination of distribution agreement with effect from January 1st 2022.
 Se appendix for a description of the effect of cancellation of the distribution agreement.